Compressed air school

 or other volume/time unit, see more info under air volume below.

-To provide the compressor with a buffer of compressed air that can vary with the often fluctuating demand, an air receiver is usually attached directly to the block, but the size of the air receiver does not really say anything about the "size of the compressor", which is thus determined mainly by the power of the electric motor.
+To provide the compressor with a buffer of compressed air that can vary with the often varying demand, the you can also have an air reservoir directly connected to the block, but the size of the air reservoir has nothing to do with the "size of the compressor", which should be determined mainly by the strength of the electric motor.

 An electric compressor functionally consists of:

-The pressure switch is what controls the operation and in this there is a maximum pressure set, where the compressor stops, and a delta pressure, ie the pressure range where the compressor works.
-The maximum pressure and delta pressure are adapted for each given compressor, its fuse, safety valves and the like AND SHALL NOT BE CANCELLED IF by other than authorised personnel.
+The pressure switch is what controls the operation and in this there is a maximum pressure set, where the compressor stops, and a delta pressure, i.e. the pressure range where the compressor should work.
+The maximum pressure and delta pressure are also adapted for each given compressor, its fuse, safety valves and the like AND SHALL NOT BE CANCELLED IF by other than authorised personnel.

-Of course, the different types then have more features and their own special solutions to facilitate or streamline operations.
+Of course, the different types also have more functions and their own special solutions to facilitate and streamline operations.

 Piston compressors and screw compressors, in more detail: